Helene strengthens to a Category 4 hurricane as it nears Florida's Gulf Coast

 Helene prompted hurricane and flash flood warnings extending far beyond the coast up into northern Georgia and western North Carolina.
 Strong winds already cut power to more than 600,000 homes and businesses in Florida, according to the tracking site poweroutage.us.
 The governors of Florida, Georgia, Alabama, the Carolinas and Virginia all declared emergencies in their states.

-The hurricane was about 90 miles (145 kilometers) south of Tallahassee, Florida, and had sustained winds of 140 mph (225 kph), according to the U.S. National Hurricane Center.
-Accelerating through the Gulf of Mexico, it was moving north-northeast at 24 mph (39 kph), and life-threatening storm surges of up to 20 feet (6 meters) were expected in the Big Bend area of Florida.
+The hurricane's eye was about 90 miles (145 kilometers) south of Tallahassee, Florida, and had sustained winds of 140 mph (225 kph), according to the U.S. National Hurricane Center.
+It was moving north-northeast at 24 mph (39 kph), and life-threatening storm surges of up to 20 feet (6 meters) were expected in the Big Bend area of Florida.

+The National Weather Service in Tallahassee issued an “extreme wind warning” for the Big Bend as the eyewall approached: “Treat this warning like a tornado warning,” it said in a post on X. “Take shelter in the most interior room and hunker down!”

 Helene arrives barely a year since Hurricane Idalia slammed into Florida's Big Bend and caused widespread damage.
 Idalia became a Category 4 in the Gulf of Mexico but made landfall as a Category 3 near Keaton Beach, with maximum sustained winds near 125 mph (205 kph).